Insights, Products

 What is Rich Communication Services (RCS)?

-RCS is a modern communication protocol developed by the GSM Association (GSMA) to upgrade SMS and MMS.
+RCS is a modern messaging protocol developed by the GSM Association (GSMA) to upgrade SMS and MMS.
 It delivers a rich messaging experience that includes videos, images, voice memos, maps, and more.

 There are 3.9 billion Android users worldwide, with devices from manufacturers like Samsung, Google, and OnePlus.
 While not all of these devices have RCS enabled, it’s worth noting that RCS is the default messaging app on most new devices that run the Android OS.
 Google reports that over one billion monthly active users have RCS enabled, and it has strong support from global mobile operators.